Document last updated 3/15/2014.

 Are there things an agent cannot do?

 Yes.
-Ohio law now says that, unless the powers are specifically granted, an agent cannot (1) create a trust for the principal or make changes to an existing trust; (2) give away the principal’s property; (3) create or change rights of survivorship; (4) change beneficiary designations; or (5) let others act in place of the named agent.
+Ohio law now says that, unless the powers are specifically granted, an agent cannot (1) create a trust for the principal or make changes to an existing trust; (2) give away the principal’s property; (3) create or change rights of survivorship; (4) change beneficiary designations; or (5) let others act in place of the named agent; or (6) waive the principal's right to be a beneficiary of a joint and survivor annuity, including a survivor benefit under a retirement plan.
 Such powers are the types most likely to be abused.
 Although the principal can grant one or more of the powers in the section of the statutory form titled “Special Instructions,” the form was not designed for this purpose.

 The principal who grants any of the above-named powers should consider specifying which persons are eligible to be beneficiaries.
 Because some of these powers can potentially be abused, the principal might want to name co-agents and require them to act together.
 Another option is to require the agent to report to another family member or trust advisor about how he or she is exercising the powers.
 The principal should consult with an attorney before granting any of these powers.